Sandbox3aster/Sandbox3aster.github.io/index.md

 My research interests lie in deep learning and computer vision, specifically in compression of CNN to enable deployment on resource-constrained mobile devices.

-I also works on high-level vision task such as saliency detection, or low-level vision task such as image denoising, dehazing, deblurring, super-resolution, low quality image restoration in general.
+I also work on high-level vision task such as saliency detection, low-level vision task such as image denoising, dehazing, deblurring, super-resolution, low quality image restoration in general.

 ### Publication